25 Apr Cycling Around Salzburg, Austria

 Hungry from our climb, we then bought some chocolates in the oldest chocolate shop in Salzburg called Fürst, which has been around since 1884.
 Opposite is a cafe-restaurant which has existed in Salzburg since 1703, called Café Temaselli.

 Afterwards we splashed out a little and took a horse and carriage ride around the Old City to see the main sights.
-There are usually lots of horse and carriages lined up in the Residenzplatz, which features a beautiful fountain.
+There are usually lots of horse and carriages lined up in the Residenzplatz, which features beautiful modern outdoor fountains as well as old.
 I know it’s considered a very ‘touristy’ thing to take a carriage ride, but at 35 Euros, split between 3 that isn’t too bad.

 Our guide took us past the Salzburg Cathedral, the horse fountain (Pferdeschwemme), St. Peter’s Abbey, the yellow building where Mozart was born and Mozart Square (Mozartplatz).